SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Introduction

-A few previous methods have been developed to address limitations of DID and VC concerning authentication and authorization, which primarily focus on enhancing distributed issuance across multiple issuers and improving privacy protections.

-\textbf{Signature-based credential for DID multi-party authentication.} To decentralize the trust relying on a single issuer, prior work has explored cryptographic credential-based schemes for achieving distributed issuance of DIDs and VCs across multiple authorities, such as threshold signatures \cite{li2024dtacb,mir2023threshold,shi2023threshold} and aggregate signatures \cite{mir2023aggregate,hebant2023traceable,karantaidou2024blind}.
-A few schemes have been evidenced to strengthening multi-party authentication of DIDs while considering both privacy-preserving and issuer-hiding, e.g., anonymous credentials \cite{mir2023aggregate,rosenberg2023zk}.

-Nevertheless, most existing signature-based certificates methods rely on PKI framework, where IdPs and CAs manage the issuance and signing keys, as well as govern digital identities and encryption protocols used for issuing credentials.
-The challenging issue is that issuers maybe not competent to being CAs, for instance, due to lack of qualified security infrastructure for governing and defending signing keys in practice.
-That is to say, adversaries can not only forge legitimate VCs with specific identity attributes but also hide the malicious activities, when issuers/signing keys are compromised.
-Incompetent issuers might implement a lower-level security protocol for encrypting credential issuance, which brings a potential risk of a failure to issuer-hiding.
-It implies that PIH issues widely exist in current signature-based credentials.
+However, most existing DID and VC authentication schemes \cite{mazzocca2024evoke,yin2022smartdid,maram2021candid, deng2024futuredid,yin2025dp,yin2025didtrust,liu2025fully} that widely employ digital signatures exhibit a security vulnerability to issuer signing key compromise.
+Specifically, several signature-based VC issuance methods \cite{maram2021candid, alangot2022decentralized} still rely on the Public Key Infrastructure (PKI), where Identity Provider (IdP) and Certificate Authority (CA) retain control over signing key management, as well as govern digital identities and encryption operations required for VC issuance.
+The challenging issue is that issuers maybe not competent to keeping signing keys, for instance, due to lack of qualified security infrastructure for governing and defending keys in practice.
+That is to say, adversaries can not only forge legitimate VCs with specific identity attributes but also hide the malicious behaviors, when issuers/signing keys are compromised.

-Moreover, while threshold and aggregate signatures facilitate the implementation of multiple issuers collaborating on the issuance of DIDs and VCs, these schemes inherently support only homogeneous digital signature algorithms.
-The restriction becomes apparent in cases where DID authentication involves multiple issuers to employ heterogeneous encryption protocols for signing VCs.
-In such cases, signature-based credentials may restrict the distributed issuance and multi-party authentication of DID.

-\textbf{Decentralized anonymous credential for DID distributed issuance.} Recent work \cite{rosenberg2023zk, garman2013decentralized, rathee2022zebra} has explored flexible decentralized anonymous credentials and tried signature-less methods for DID distributed issuance to eliminate reliance on PKI-based issuers while ensuring privacy protections.
-Typically, credentials are stored on decentralized bulletin boards while removing signing keys, e.g., transparent logs or Byzantine systems, to ensure the credentials are publicly maintained by the user community rather than a CA or a centralized IdP.
-The validity and authenticity of such anonymous credentials can be publicly audited and verified, i.e., guaranteeing legitimacy without compromising anonymity of users.
-However, PIH issues are not solved by decentralized anonymous credential methods, as certain issuers' information might be exposed.
-The issuance of decentralized anonymous credentials requires customized infrastructure, so that the adaptability is limited, such as OpenID \cite{al2024authsaber}.